ordovas/ordovas/README.md

 ### Python | Machine Learning | Deep Learning | Numpy | Pandas | Computer Vision | Natural Language Processing | Azure ML | Matplotlib | LaTeX | IRAF | MongoDB | MySQL | TensorFlow | Keras | API | Web Scraping

 Hi there!
 I am a data scientist with an academic background.
-I transform complex and large databases into precise, understable and useful pieces of knowledge.
+I transform complex and large databases into precise, understandable and useful pieces of knowledge.
 I'm always learning new tools to extract valuable information from datasets and improving my code skills.
 My research expertise in the astrophysics field allows me to mine those shiny data spots hidden in the darkness.
 After a career change, I've joined Cognizant as a data scientist.
+As a data science consultant, I’m in charge of creating deep learning models or other AI approaches to solve customer needs.

 You can contact me on [LinkedIn](https://www.linkedin.com/in/ordovaspascual/) or reach me via [e-mail](mailto:ordovaspascual@gmail.com).

+You can also have a look at my [personal webpage/portfolio](https://ordovas.github.io/)

 Certifications: